lukaskremla/micropython-tools-jetbrains/DOCUMENTATION.md

 MicroPython Sources Root (if applicable).

 Excluded and leading dot items are still skipped.
 Test source roots get uploaded if they are explicitly selected.

+# Execute File in REPL

+Executing a file in REPL is a handy feature for a wide array of scenarios, from running test scripts, executing code fragments or wanting to avoid blocking a device off by a bug in your `main.py`.
+This plugin offers two ways to execute code directly in REPL without it ever touching the file system of your device.

+## Run Configuration

+Setting up an Execute File in REPL run configuration will allow you to easily run a file with one click or run a set of test files programmatically as a part of some larger run configuration chain.

+## Context menu Action

+The execute code in REPL action is available in multiple menus.
+It's available for `.py` and `.mpy` files when you right-click them in the project tree, and it's also available for files open in the editor, both in the file's editor tab and when right-clicking anywhere in the open editor.

+While you're in the file's editor you can also select code and execute just the selected Fragment in REPL.